scilus/scil-documentation/source/our_tools/flows.rst

         curl https://nextcloud.computecanada.ca/index.php/s/NijdKTP7WWbP7Na/download -o containers_scilus_1.6.0.sif

 #.
-Finally, create the different directions for the different flows according to the structure of the inputs required for each.
+Finally, create the different directories for the different flows according to the structure of the inputs required for each.

     .. code-block:: bash